TimothyS2/SDD-Code-Project-2023-T4/README.md

 - **Multiple appearance themes**, allowing for more effective user experience There are currently 5 questions for each activity in this prototype.

+**How to access the different screens**
+To access the home page from the login page, input any text into the studentID and Password fields.
+To access the settings page, click the top-right cog icon on any page after logging in.

 **For question and answer customisations:**